shanthi1999/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

-# 🐞 Creating a CSS-Only Circular Progress Bar
+# 🐞 Creating a CSS-only Circular Progress Bar

-This document details how to create a circular progress bar using only CSS.
-No JavaScript is required!
-This utilizes the `clip-path` property for a clean and efficient solution.
+This document details the creation of a circular progress bar using only CSS.
+We avoid JavaScript for a lightweight and performant solution, suitable for simple progress indicators.
+This technique leverages CSS's `clip-path` property and animations to achieve the effect.

 **Description of the Styling:**

-This technique leverages the `clip-path` property in CSS to create a circular shape.
-We use a background circle as the base, and then a second circle on top that's clipped to reveal only a portion, representing the progress percentage.
-The rotation of the clip is dynamically controlled by the percentage value.
+This method uses a circle as the base, masking a portion of it to create the progress effect.
+The visible portion represents the percentage complete.
+We use a combination of `clip-path`, `animation`, and `transform` to rotate the visible segment of the circle.
+The percentage is controlled via a custom CSS property (`--progress`).

 **Full Code:**